johnbillion/wp-crontrol/readme.md

 *Step One: Adding the hook*

-In the Tools -> Cron Events admin panel, enter the details of the hook.
+In the Tools → Cron Events admin panel, enter the details of the hook.
 You're best off having a hookname that conforms to normal PHP variable naming conventions.
 The event schedule is how often your hook will be executed.
-If you don't see a good interval, then add one in the Settings -> Cron Schedules admin panel.
+If you don't see a good interval, then add one in the Settings → Cron Schedules admin panel.

 *Step Two: Writing the function*

 This part takes place in PHP code (for example, in the `functions.php` file from your theme).
-To execute your hook, WordPress runs an [action](https://codex.wordpress.org/Plugin_API#Actions).
+To execute your hook, WordPress runs an action.
 For this reason, we need to tell WordPress which function to execute when this action is run.
 The following line accomplishes that:

-`add_action( 'my_hookname', 'my_function' );`
+	add_action( 'my_hookname', 'my_function' );

 The next step is to write your function.
 Here's a simple example:

-`function my_function() {
+	function my_function() {
 		wp_mail( 'hello@example.com', 'WP Crontrol', 'WP Crontrol rocks!' );
-}`
+	}

 ### Which users can manage cron events and schedules? ###